 Additional Required Disclosures

-In addition to the buyer brokerage form being signed if using a buyer’s agent, there are other forms that are required when using a purchase agreement.
+In addition to the buyer brokerage form being signed if using a buyer’s agent, and in addition to optional forms, there are other forms that are required when using a purchase agreement.
 To state something on an offer that is not true is an example of misrepresentation (if doing so unknowingly) or fraud (if doing so knowingly).